missyQWQ/Grassland-Ecosystem-Simulation/README.md

 This is a grassland ecosystem simulation contains 5 types of animals (sheep, tiger, wolf, rat, snake), 2 types of plants (wheat, grass), 3 types of weather (sunny, rainy, foggy), 2 types of time (day, night), and 2 types of disease (parasitic disease, brucellosis).

 ## Introduction
-It's a university project from King's College London 2019/20 4CCS1PPA Programming and Applications, and please note this project is run on BuleJ.
+This is the code part of a university project from King's College London 2019/20 4CCS1PPA Programming and Applications, and please note this project is run on BuleJ.
+Please contact me if you're interested in the whole spec and the written report.
 - Supervisors: Michael Kölling, David J. Barnes
 - Author: [Yichun Zhang](https://github.com/missyQWQ)
 ```